Outline of canoeing and kayaking

-The following outline is provided as an overview of canoeing and kayaking:

 Canoeing – recreational boating activity or paddle sport in which you kneel or sit facing forward in an open or closed-decked canoe, and propel yourself with a single-bladed paddle, under your own power.

 Kayaking – use of a kayak for moving across water.
 It is distinguished from canoeing by the sitting position of the paddler and the number of blades on the paddle.
 A kayak is a boat where the paddler faces forward, legs in front, using a double-bladed paddle.
 Most kayaks have closed decks.

-What type of things are canoeing and kayaking?